 FBD seeks to reduce payouts for business interruption claims

-Seen & Heard: Stockbroking firm Davy paid €14.2m by the National Treasury Management Agency
+Seen & Heard: Davy paid €14.2m by the National Treasury Management Agency

 Stockbroking firm Davy was paid €14.2 million by the National Treasury Management Agency over the last seven years for acting as primary dealer in the State’s bonds.

-The Business Post is reporting that insurer FBD is seeking to exclude the value of State business Covid supports from payouts for business interruption during the pandemic.
+The Business Post reports that insurer FBD is seeking to exclude the value of State business Covid supports from payouts for business interruption during the pandemic.

-The paper says its sources have told it that in some cases, FBD wants to deduct payouts for wage subsidies and other closure supports.
+The paper's sources say that in some cases FBD wants to deduct payouts for wage subsidies and other closure supports.
 FBD did not comment to the Post on whether the value of the supports, if they are deducted by the insurer, would be repaid to the State.

 Vacancies